rymane/katacoda/python-project/step3.md

 ## Configure Travis
 In order for Travis CI to work, the GitHub repo has to have a file named .travis.yml located in the root of the repository.
-Follow the instructions below to create the .travis.yml file via terminal or Githubs interface from your browser.
+Follow the instructions below to create the .travis.yml file via your terminal or through Githubs interface from your browser.

 ### Using terminal
 Run the following command in your terminal to create the .travis file.